|

 - All firewalls require administration (set-up configuration, updates,

-making holes for applications)
+granting permission for applications)

-other users (kids) can do to change your firewall.
+users (kids) can do with your firewall.

 - Change the default administrative password included in a purchased firewall